Saturday 13 April 2024

 Easter Vigil/Sunday 2024

-Thrillers capture our imagination because they skirt at the edge of excitement.
-How about visualising this dramatic and cinematic scene?
+Cinematic thrillers capture our imagination because they skirt at the edge of excitement.
+How about visualising this dramatic movie scene?
 A man or a woman buried alive in a coffin.
 And the police and the loved ones are frantically trying to locate the trapped victim before the oxygen runs out for the buried person.

 Hell is that buried coffin with souls trapped within.
 Souls held captive in hell’s bowels have no chance of escape until now.
-When Christ was brought down from the Cross on Good Friday and His Body ritually prepared to be entombed, we might think that He was laid in the sepulchre.
-Lying there, He awaits for the third day, His Resurrection.
+When Christ was brought down from the Cross on Good Friday and His Body ritually prepared to be entombed, we might think that He was laid in the sepulchre where lying there passively He awaits for the third day, His Resurrection.
 However, the Apostles’ Creed states that “He descended into the hell”.
 Tradition calls it the Harrowing of Hell and it refers to Christ descending into Hades to free souls trapped there from the beginning of time.

 The idea that Christ entered into Hell makes a hell of a sense.
 Anyone born before the Resurrection of Christ does not stand any chance of going to heaven at all.
 They may have been righteous.
 People like Abraham, Sarah, Aaron, Miriam, Moses, Elijah, all the Patriarchs and Prophets of old and even Joseph the father of Jesus.
-They still need the grace of God which comes only through the Son of God, the Redeemer.
-This grace of redemption is so important that it gives meaning to the dogma of the Immaculate Conception.
+They still need the grace of God which comes only through His Son, our Redeemer.
+This grace of redemption gives meaning to the dogma of the Immaculate Conception.
 Christ saved His mother at the moment of her conception precisely because every soul needs justification, either through Christ’s harrowing of hell OR Christ’s redemption won through His resurrection from the dead.

-Just visualise Joseph, the father of Jesus, a man of honour, on Holy Saturday meeting His Christ as He descends step by step into hell to draw souls and allows them to be assumed into heaven.
-All righteous souls were not damned to hell but neither were they redeemed until Christ’ Resurrection.
+Just visualise Joseph, the father of Jesus, a man of honour, on Holy Saturday meeting His Christ as He descends step by step into hell to draw souls and allows them to be taken up into heaven.
+All righteous souls were not damned to hell but neither were they redeemed until Christ’s Resurrection.

 Tonight/today, the tomb stands empty.
 It is a sign of the Resurrection.
-Christ bodily resurrection completes His victory over sin and perpetual death.
-The empty stands as a symbol of our faith in the Resurrection.
+Christ's bodily resurrection completes His victory over sin and perpetual death.
+The empty tomb stands as a symbol of our faith in the Resurrection.
 Faith begins with the senses but it does not end there.
-This faith in the Resurrection calls us to grow more and more comfortable with dying, death and also rising to new life.
+This faith in the Resurrection calls us to grow more and more comfortable with the reality of dying, of actual death but always in the light of rising to new life.

 It is a life long journey and who better to represent us than Peter.
 He did not start as Peter the martyr.
-He started as one eager and later became a bit of a show off and when faced with difficulties, failed the Lord by denying Him.
-Now all he sees is the empty tomb and He believes.
+He started as one eager and later became a bit of a show off and when faced with difficulties, failed the Lord catastrophically by denying Him.
+Now all Peter sees is the empty tomb and he believes.
 This coward will soon gain the conviction to even die for the Lord.
-In Peter we have hope that our weakness may through the grace of Christ’s Resurrection be converted into conviction that holds onto Christ until the end.
+In Peter we have hope that our weakness may through the grace of Christ’s Resurrection be converted into conviction that courageously holds onto Christ until the end.

 Good Friday Year B 2024